VaibhavKalkani/WatchMovie/README.md

 # WatchMovie
-This is a movie website designed using HTML,CSS and Javascript
+This is a movie website designed using HTML,CSS and Javascript.